jbon/product-design-and-development-course/README.md

 This repository contains the scripts corresponding to my lectures in the course *Product Design And Development* for the Master of Engineering *Integrated Design and Engineering* at University of Bath.

  * Lecture 8.
 Sustainability and Eco-design.
-Almost  there.
  * Lecture 9.
-System thinking.
-In progress.
+System thinking (in progress)
  * Lecture 10.
-Design theory.
-In progress.
+Design theory (in progress)
  * Lecture 11.
-Future trends in NPD.
-To do.
+Future trends in NPD (to do)

 ### Legend
 In each script, you will see: